 Where should your Facebook Ads appear?

-So to start, where should your Facebook Ads appear?
+To start, where should your Facebook Ads appear?
 So Facebook gives you three places that you can display your ads.
 Of course, they also have an option where you can just kind of automate this.
 That’s what they recommend, and there’s definitely no problem in going that route.

-But if you want to get even more targeted, you can actually specifically pick where you want the Facebook Ad to appear, whether that’s in the news feed, in the right-hand column, or mobile only.
+If you want to get even more targeted, you can actually specifically pick where you want the Facebook Ad to appear, whether that’s in the news feed, in the right-hand column, or mobile only.
 And I mean, just harping back on that point, right, of how many Facebook users are only accessing the Facebook platform via mobile, let’s think mobile first.
 And it’s definitely important that you consider using that mobile news feed option and finding out if that’s the best place for you to put your ads.

-And I would definitely recommend, it’s worth experimenting there, and making sure that that’s where your ads are showing up because you’re going to be missing out on 1 billion people if your ads aren’t showing up on mobile.
+I would definitely recommend, it’s worth experimenting there, and making sure that that’s where your ads are showing up because you’re going to be missing out on 1 billion people if your ads aren’t showing up on mobile.
 And so, once you’ve kind of decided where you want to put them, or if you’re still testing, how can you track which ad locations are driving the most phone calls?

-So what you’re looking at here actually is a screenshot of CallRail.
+What you’re looking at here actually is a screenshot of CallRail.
 And for those of you not familiar with CallRail, we’re a call tracking and analytics platform.
 So we actually help you attribute your phone call leads to the marketing source that drove them, but we can actually get a lot more granular too than just telling you, you know, generically, “Hey, this many of your phone calls came from Facebook and Facebook Ads.

-So, what you’re looking at right here is CallRail’s call log, and I’m actually showing you a graph, and I specifically highlighted three of the data points.
+What you’re looking at right here is CallRail’s call log, and I’m actually showing you a graph, and I specifically highlighted three of the data points.
 And what we did here is we actually got different call tracking phone numbers for the different Facebook Ad locations.
 So we have one that we only used on mobile, we have one we only used on desktop, and one that we used as a Facebook Call Now button, which is their version of a click-to-call.

-And so then we can actually track the performance of each one against each other.
+Then we can actually track the performance of each one against each other.
 This is what’s under the call log right there in CallRail, but I want to point out over here on the left, those different tracking numbers that I was talking about, and also their specific source as CallRail tracks it.
 So you can use this data, right?

 Like that graph just showed us, “Hey, we’re generating more calls from those mobile ads than we are from the Call Now and the desktop ads.Let’s spend more money there, more time there.It’s more worthwhile of an effort.”
 If that’s where the phone calls are coming from, that’s where you want to focus on.
-And CallRail does also have a type of call tracking called session-level tracking.
+And CallRail does also have a type of call tracking called visitor-level tracking.

-And what that allows you to do is get really, really granular because we actually cookie visitors to your website.
+What that allows you to do is get really, really granular because we actually cookie visitors to your website.
 And in doing that, we can actually show you some of the really cool data that’s highlighted here.
 So, right here in this box on the left, you see Campaign.
 We’ll actually extract UTM campaigns, and why that’s cool to use with your Facebook Advertising and tracking the success of phone calls from there is…right here, we can see both of these phone calls came from my winter sale campaign that I’m running, but one was on desktop and one was on mobile.

-So, that way, you can track the overall success of an entire campaign.
+That way, you can track the overall success of an entire campaign.
 But, once again, still get really, really granular on where most of the calls in that campaign were coming from.
 What else our session-level tracking allows you to do, and we’re here on the right, you see this column where it says Device Type, so we’ll actually show you where the ad was served and where someone was on your website when we cookied them before they picked up the phone and placed the call.

-So we’re not telling you necessarily if they called from a mobile device, or, you know, like a desktop cell phone, but we can at least tell you where they saw the ad and where they accessed your website from.
+We’re not telling you necessarily if they called from a mobile device, or, you know, like a desktop cell phone, but we can at least tell you where they saw the ad and where they accessed your website from.
 And so the last piece that I think is really important in kind of tracking the success of the location of where you’re showing your Facebook Ads.
 So, one KPI that we harp on all the time is first-time callers.

-So for those of you that aren’t super familiar with call tracking, it’s definitely great to start out just tracking an overall volume of your phone calls.
+For those of you that aren’t super familiar with call tracking, it’s definitely great to start out just tracking an overall volume of your phone calls.
 But what’s even better is to actually differentiate between repeat callers and first-time callers.

-And that’s because first-time callers are essentially a net new lead, right?
+That’s because first-time callers are essentially a net new lead, right?
 So you’re tying that ad spent in that revenue to a brand new customer, which is really important, and that can help you tailor your Facebook Advertising even more.
 So, this graph that we’re looking at here, this is CallRail’s Call Attribution report.
 And as you can see here, so if I were just to go off of, you know, phone calls to my main website from direct visitors, it looks like a ton of calls, right?

 I got 1,000 calls last month, that’s awesome.
 But when I compare that to the Facebook mobile calls, which might be less overall total calls, it’s a higher percentage of first-time callers, meaning a higher percentage of net new leads, which is awesome.
 And so maybe you want to probably spend more time on Facebook mobile than you do just on, you know, organic, and direct visitors to your website because that’s where you’re generating the most first-time callers, aka net new leads.

-So, now that we’ve, kind of, talked about where you can show your Facebook Ads, and how you can track the success of those different locations on Facebook, it’s time to talk about who’s going to see your ad.
+Now that we’ve, kind of, talked about where you can show your Facebook Ads, and how you can track the success of those different locations on Facebook, it’s time to talk about who’s going to see your ad.
 Because I would argue that choosing the right audience is actually more important than the ad creative itself.
 And Facebook offers some extremely useful advanced targeting options for sure.

-And if you can master that, you’re really going to be a Facebook Marketing pro.
+If you can master that, you’re really going to be a Facebook Marketing pro.
 So, the first thing that I want to talk about is targeting by location.
 So Facebook gives us the ability to target based on country, zip, state code, or even distance from your business.

-So, this is great for really harping on people that are already in your market, and close by, and able to actually pick up the phone and call, and buy right then and there.
+This is great for really harping on people that are already in your market, and close by, and able to actually pick up the phone and call, and buy right then and there.
 And what I would suggest you do is actually include localized numbers in these campaigns either directly in the Call Now click-to-call buttons.
 Maybe the phone number’s actually in your ad copy, or you’re driving someone to your website with a localized number.

 Other than just targeting for location, you can also target based on behavior, which Facebook has a couple of different options.
 But I would say this is really, really useful when you’re creating call-centric ads because you can actually target, once again, those mobile users.
 So you can choose to only show your ad on mobile news feeds, and make sure the behavior of the Facebook consumer or user, that they’re on a smartphone as well.